prachigauriar/ChaosGame/README.md

 * Implements the very simple mathematics of Chaos Game.
 * Uses `NSViewController` with multiple child view controllers to implement a single-window interface.
-* Draws many hundreds of thousands of points in a SpriteKit view with good performance.
+* Draws many hundreds of thousands of points in a SceneKit view with good performance.

 ## To-Do (at some point)

 * Add more vertex selectors.
 * Add configurable parameters for point appearance.
-* Explore using SceneKit.
-* Implement some amount of panning and zooming.
 * Implement image export.